srobev/WarRumble/memory-bank/project_context.md

 - Mobile version uses `main_android.go` for Android builds.

 This memory bank serves as a central repository for project information.
 Update as needed during development.

+## Related Documentation
+- See [projectbrief.md](projectbrief.md) for high-level project overview
+- See [techContext.md](techContext.md) for detailed development setup and constraints
+- See [progress.md](progress.md) for current implementation status and roadmap